Nicole Bittlingmayer

 Vita

 Nicole Bittlingmayer studied law at Johannes Gutenberg University in Mainz (Germany).
 In 2000, she commenced her professional career in a company of the METRO Group, advising on real estate and M&A transactions.

 From 2002 to 2007, she worked as Legal Counsel at Oppenheim Immobilien-Kapitalanlagegesellschaft mbH (today, PATRIZIA Frankfurt Kapitalverwaltungsgesellschaft mbH), then the leading management company for open-end institutional real estate funds in the market.
 As a member of the company’s legal department, Nicole Bittlingmayer primarily advised on all regulatory, tax and corporate law and financing aspects of the real estate fund business, including all global real estate transactions, and on how to handle the legal relations between the company and fund investors and supervisory authorities.
-In 2007, Nicole Bittlingmayer moved from her in-house position to the US law firm King & Spalding LLP in Frankfurt (Germany), where she helped found the new office.
-She worked there as Counsel on the real estate capital markets team until April 2020.

 Honors and distinctions